Metron (character): Fictional character biography

-During the events of Death of the New Gods, where the mysterious deaths of the entire Fourth World accelerated, Metron tracked and discovered the mastermind: the Source itself, which has in truth been lurking in the backgrounds for millennia trying to reacquire its original powers and reunite with its other half: the Anti-Life Entity.
-In true form, Metron sought not to stop the Source, but rather to stand by the Source's side to watch and learn as the Fourth World of the New Gods came to an end.

-Eventually, after the death of Mister Miracle at the hands of the Source, Metron grows disgusted and demands his own death.
-The Source complies, and kills Metron before going to confront Darkseid.
+During the events of Death of the New Gods, where the mysterious deaths of the entire Fourth World accelerated, Metron learns that the murderer is the Source, who has been trying to reacquire its original powers and reunite with its other half: the Anti-Life Entity.
+Rather than stop the Source, Metron stands by the Source's side to watch as the Fourth World comes to an end.
+After the death of Mister Miracle at the hands of the Source, Metron grows disgusted and demands to be killed, with the Source complies with.
+Superman later uses Metron's Mobius Chair to gain the precious Element X needed to power up the Miracle Machine enough to restore the multiverse and undo all damages brought by Darkseid.
+It is revealed that Metron and every other denizen of Apokolips and New Genesis, except for Darkseid, is fated to be reborn.